 Does Your Nonprofit Organization Really Have a Gift Planning Program?

-With the revue disruptions of COVID-19 fundraisers and nonprofit board members are re-focusing on the massive revenue potential of gift planning (deferred gifts in wills, gifts made through trusts, retirement accounts and the like).
+Savvy fundraisers and nonprofit board members are re-focusing on the massive revenue potential of gift planning (deferred gifts in wills, gifts made through trusts, retirement accounts, etc.).

 Many people in these circles have heard about the groundbreaking study entitled, “Millionaires and the Millennium: New Estimates of the Forthcoming Wealth Transfer and the Prospects for a Golden Age of Philanthropy.”
 The study predicted that between 1998 and 2052 a minimum of $41 trillion would pass from one generation to the next in the US.
-This includes between $6 trillion and as much as $24.8 trillion given to charities through bequests for the same period of time.
+This includes between $6 trillion and as much as $24.8 trillion given to charities through bequests for the same period.
 Updates of the Boston College study show the estimates remain on track.

-With these massive predictions it remains a mystery why so many charitable organizations don’t seek planned gifts from their regular donors.
-There are a number of likely reasons for this.
+With these massive predictions, it remains a mystery why so many charitable organizations don’t seek planned gifts from their regular donors.
+There are several likely reasons for this.
 The most likely may be that we all worry most, and maybe exclusively, about revenue this year, not in years to come.
 In a busy world deferred gifts get prioritized back.

 Many nonprofits also regard gift planning as technically out of reach.
 What if you need a lawyer or financial specialist not on staff?
 But creating a simple bequest society can be accomplished in an afternoon by a development assistant with internet access.
 Even with more complicated transactions, there is so much consultancy expertise available that it doesn’t make sense to turn away from the potential.
 After all, if you risked loss from a lawsuit you’d find a lawyer.
 If you stand to gain substantially from a planned gift why wouldn’t you get a consultant to navigate the transaction?